fwrock/interscsimulator/sim-diasca/doc/developer-guide/SimDiasca-code-conventions-english.rst

 :raw-latex:`\pagebreak`

-Common Conventions
+Myriad Conventions
 ==================

 The general goal is to collect recurring generic lower-level patterns and solutions in that layer.

-When an helper mechanism is already available in ``Common``, it should be used instead of being defined multiple times in the software stack.
+When an helper mechanism is already available in ``Myriad``, it should be used instead of being defined multiple times in the software stack.

-Reciprocally, when a well-defined generic sequence of instructions is used more than once, it should be integrated (commented and tested) in that ``Common`` layer.
+Reciprocally, when a well-defined generic sequence of instructions is used more than once, it should be integrated (commented and tested) in that ``Myriad`` layer.

 Main services are: